 - 1. Piston 2.
 Double Delta Seal 3.
 Piston Spacer 4.
 Valve Stem - b.
-Insert the valve stem through the piston. - c.
+Insert the valve stem through the piston.

+- c.
 Apply a static application grease to the inside threads of the piston spacer.
-Refer to Section 3.5 for a list of recommended lubricants. - d.
+Refer to Section 3.6 for a list of recommended lubricants. - d.
 Slide the piston spacer over the valve stem tip and thread it onto the bottom of the piston. - e.
 While holding the piston with a wrench or vice, torque the piston spacer to the specified value.
 Refer to the assembly drawings for torque values. - f.
 Rotate the valve stem to make sure no binding has occurred.
 The valve stem should rotate freely. - g.
 Replace the double delta seals and install the piston cylinder.
 Refer to Section 6.13 for more information. - 2.
 If the valve stems will be installed while the hot runner is cold, proceed to step 3.
 However, if the valve stems will be installed while the hot runner is hot, do the following: - a.
-Reconnect any thermocouples that were disconnected during disassembly. - b.
-Connect the hot runner to a controller. - c.
+Verify that the manifold hold down screws are fastened securely. - b.
+Reconnect any thermocouples that were disconnected during disassembly. - c.
+Connect the hot runner to a controller. - d.
 Turn on the controller.